AccountingBookkeeping for the 2018 Tax Plan in Desert Ridge / Cave Creek, AZ

 How Does the 2018 Tax Plan Affect You?

 On December 22, 2017, the President signed the Tax Cuts and Jobs Act.
-This act is a federal law that will affect all personal and business taxes in all states and cities such as Desert Ridge / Cave Creek, Arizona.
+This act is a federal law that will affect all personal and business taxes in all states and cities such as Scottsdale / Cave Creek, Arizona.
 It cuts the corporate tax rate from 35 percent to 21 percent beginning in 2018.
 The top individual tax rate will drop to 37 percent.
 It cuts income tax rates, doubles the standard deduction, and eliminates personal exemptions.
 The corporate cuts are permanent, while the individual changes expire at the end of 2025.

 Income Tax Rate